HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 Control flow is implemented through a set of branch instructions.
 They can be classified into unconditional and conditional instruction branches.

 **Unconditional Branches**.
 Unconditional branches fetch the next instruction address from the computed branch target.
 The address computation can be relative to the current instruction address ( instruction relative branch ) or relativ to an address register ( base register relative ).
 For a segment local branch, the instruction address segment part will not change.
 Unconditional branches are also used to jump to a subroutine and return from there.
 The branch and link instruction types save the return point to a general register.
 External calls are quite similar, except that they always branch to an absolute offset in the external segment.
-Just like the branch instruction, the return point can be saved, but this time the segment is stored in SR0 and the offset in GR1.
+Just like the branch instruction, the return point can be saved, but this time the segment is stored in SR0.

 **Conditional Branches**.
 VCPU-32 features two conditional branch instructions.
 These instructions compares two register values or test a register for a certain condition.
 If the condition is met a branch to the target address is performed.
 The target address is always a local address and the offset is instruction address relative.
 Conditional branches adopt a static prediction model.
 Forward branches are assumed not taken, backward branches are assumed taken.